boazbk/tcs/lec_11_running_time.md

 ## Bibliographical notes {#bibnotesrunningtime }

+Because we are interested in the _maximum_ number of steps for inputs of a given length, running-time as we defined it is often known as _worst case complexity_.
+The _minimum_ number of steps (or "best case" complexity) to compute a function on length $n$ inputs is typically not a meaningful quantity since essentially every natural problem will have some trivially easy instances.
+However, the _average case complexity_ (i.e., complexity on a "typical" or "random" input) is an interesting concept which we'll return to when we discuss _cryptography_.
+That said, worst-case complexity is the most standard and basic of the complexity measures, and will be our focus in most of this book.

 Some lower bounds for single-tape Turing machines are given in [@maass1985combinatorial].

 For defining efficiency in the  $\lambda$ calculus, one needs to be careful about the order of application of the reduction steps, which can matter for computational efficiency, see for example [this paper](https://lmcs.episciences.org/1627).

+The notation $\mathbf{P_{/poly}}$ is used for historical reasons.
+It was introduced by Karp and Lipton, who considered this class as corresponding to functions that can be computed by polynomial-time Turing Machines that are given for any input length $n$ an _advice string_ of length polynomial in $n$.